Zoom is a collaborative web-conferencing tool that is easily adaptable for online learning and working environments.

 - Inside ITS »(CCU login required)

-CCU Zoom Pro accounts are available for students, faculty and staff through a university site license.
+CCU Zoom Pro accounts are available for students, faculty, and staff through a university site license.

 If you have a non-CCU Zoom account and have attended a Zoom meeting previously, you must first sign out of the non-CCU Zoom account at https://zoom.us and from the Zoom app if it has been installed on your computer.

 To access your CCU Zoom Pro account visit https://ccuchants.zoom.us/ and sign in using your CCU credentials.
-Zoom accounts for students will only have the ability to record to a local device (e.g., a computer's hard drive).
+Student Zoom accounts will only have the ability to record to a local device (e.g., a computer's hard drive).
 Faculty and staff have the ability to keep recordings of meetings in Zoom for up to 120 days.*